 Practicum training in administration and interpretation of results of individual intelligence tests.
 Emphasis on WISC-R and WAIS-R. Prerequisite: Premission of Instructor.

-Ed 520 Projectives and Personality Testing
+Ed 520 Projectives and Personality Testing Administration, scoring and interpretation

 Administration, scoring and interpretation of individual and group tests designed to analyze personality structure.
-Prerequisite: Permission of Instructor.
+Pre-requisite: Permission of Instructor.

 Ed 522 Child Psychology/Learning